geudde/attic-chest/pages/13.reference/01.porden/docs.md

 Swiftly he rode around the silent ring

-And paid his graceful homage to the king ;
+And paid his graceful homage to the king;

 " My liege," he said, " ere yet the jousts commence,